AdrienHallet/OpenSourceStrategies/Synthese.md

 ### Context
 >In economy, we talk about *rival goods and non-rival goods*.
 If you own a rival good, only you profits of its gain.
 An example of a non-rival good is a toll bridge.
 You cannot "steal" passage on the bridge.

 The sixth century A.D. viewed **Sybaris Law**.
-It said that if you invent a receipe, you receive some money everytime a cook uses it for a year.
-It's a non-rival good.
+It said that if you invent a receipe (non-rival good), you receive some money everytime a cook uses it for a year.
 It's the first occurence of a patent law.

 Until the fifteenth century, people were mainly considering rival goods.
 The concept of authorship mainly was abstract, not financial.
 After that, the **printing press** was invented and information could be provided to a lot of customers.